Steve Perry: Vocal technique and acclaim

 Perry is renowned for his tenor vocal range, which spans from F♯_{2} to A_{5}.
 Perry's voice has been described as a "high 'tenor altino' [with] a tone somewhere between Sam Cooke and Aretha Franklin."
 He has been dubbed "The Voice", a moniker originally coined by fellow singer Jon Bon Jovi.
 Queen guitarist Brian May said: "Perry is a truly luminous singer, in my opinion—a voice in a million."
 Record executive, producer, and former American Idol judge and Journey session musician Randy Jackson has described Perry's voice as "the golden voice," adding that aside from Robert Plant, "there's no singer in rock that even came close to Steve Perry.
 The power, the range, the tone—he created his own style.
 He mixed a little Motown, a little Everly Brothers, a little Zeppelin."
 Journey guitarist Neal Schon likened Perry's ability to that of Aretha Franklin, and agreed with Fozzy vocalist Chris Jericho's assertion that Perry "might be the greatest male singer of all time".

 Greg Prato of AllMusic wrote: "If only one singer could be selected as the most identifiable with '80s arena rock, it would have to be Journey's Steve Perry."
 Prato's colleague John Franck praised Perry's as a soaring "whale of a voice".
 He was voted among the ten greatest rock singers of all time in a 2009 Classic Rock reader poll.
 Rolling Stone ranked Perry No. 76 in "The 100 Greatest Singers of All Time", lauding his "technical skills" as well as his "pure tone and passionate sincerity".
+In August 2023, Perry made the Billboard list of the 50 greatest rock lead singers of all time, coming in at number 30.
+At the same time, Billboard readers chose Perry as their favorite rock singer of all time, with 67 percent of the overall votes.
 Geoff Nicholls of Rhythm referred to Perry as "arguably the best singer of his generation".

 Sam Cooke, to whom Perry has been compared, was Perry's primary influence.
 He has also cited the vocal approach of the Beach Boys, Jackie Wilson, Frankie Valli, Lou Christie, Marvin Gaye, Joe Tex, and Jack Bruce of Cream, along with female singers such as Diana Ross, Dee Dee Sharp and Aretha Franklin.
 Musically, Perry drew influence from Elvis Presley and Chuck Berry.
 He also spoke of his fondness for Motown recordings and English bands of the late 1960s.